User241802/DC-DC-Buck-Converter/README.md

 ## Project Overview

 In this project, we developed a DC-DC buck converter to step down a 10V input to a stable 7.5V unregulated output.
 This converter was designed and implemented using the TL494 module for pulse width modulation (PWM) control of the MOSFET, ensuring efficient voltage regulation.
-The project was completed as a group effort under the Electrical Machines and Power Electronics Lab course.
+The project was completed as a group effort under the Electrical Machines and Power Electronics Lab course.There is no code here we implemented it on hardware so I attached some pictures.

 ## Specifications